mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 ![title image what's up twitter](/img/sunburnt-country/yea.png)

 # Act 1: Sunday afternoon

-Heyyyyyy you know when you're like, flopping about at home, absolutely minding your own business, unscrewing the lid of your water bottle in a way that does not possess _any_ intent to subvert the Commonwealth of Australia?
+Heyyyyyy you know when you're like, hanging out at home, flopping about, and drinking from from your water bottle in a way that does not possess _any_ intent to subvert the Commonwealth of Australia?

 It's a feeling I know all too well, and in which I was vigorously partaking when I got this message in "the group chat"[^groupchat].